Stratio/Decision/doc/src/site/sphinx/configuration.rst

 Configuring the Engine
 ======================

 Before starting the Stratio Decision Engine, you must review the configuration to adapt it to Kafka and Zookeeper.
-On a standard installation, you should find the configuration file in /opt/sds/decision/config
+In the installation, you should find the configuration file in /opt/sds/decision/config

 Print Streams Configuration
 ---------------------------